Debiased machine learning for combining probability and non-probability survey data: Discussion

-Finally, several researchers have considered the problem of efficiently combining an IPW or DR estimator of the mean of $Y$ with a Horwitz-Thompson or Hajek estimator of this same mean based on Sample A alone.
-Gao and Yang~\cite{GaoYang2023} consider the DR estimator $\thetahat$ and use parametric nuisance models.
-Seaman et al.\ (2025) discuss this approach and extend it to $\thetahattwo$ and IPW estimators, again using parametric nuisance models.
-Rueda et al.\ (2023)\cite{Rueda2023} used an IPW estimator with random forest or XGboost to estimate the nuisance function.
-Since, when Condition C1 is satisfied, the debiased machine learning estimators of $\Ybar$ that we have presented here have the same asymptotic distribution as the corresponding DR estimators of $\Ybar$ that use two correctly specified parametric nuisance models, the combining methods discussed by Seaman et al.\ (2025) are equally appropriate.
+Finally, several researchers have considered the problem of efficiently combining an IPW or DR estimator of the mean of $Y$ with a Horwitz-Thompson or Hajek estimator of this same mean based on Sample A alone when $Y$ is observed in both samples.
+Gao and Yang (2023)\cite{GaoYang2023} consider the DR estimator $\thetahat$ and use parametric nuisance models.
+Seaman et al.\ (2025)\cite{Seaman2025} discuss this approach and extend it to $\thetahattwo$ and IPW estimators, again using parametric nuisance models.
+Rueda et al.\ (2023)\cite{Rueda2023} used an IPW estimator with random forest or XGBoost to estimate the nuisance function.
+Since, when Condition C1 is satisfied, the debiased machine learning estimators of $\Ybar$ that we have presented here have the same asymptotic distribution as the corresponding DR estimators of $\Ybar$ that use two correctly specified parametric nuisance models, the combining methods discussed by Seaman et al.\ (2025) should apply.